 In the early days, New Leaf was just Amy, typing away in her brother’s unheated basement, using a ten pound laptop and dial-up internet service.
 Her connection to the web was a thirty-foot phone line that extended out the bulkhead, through the first-floor kitchen window and into the house’s only phone jack.
 Her two year old nephew loved to unplug the line, causing her internet connection to go down without warning, taking email drafts and crucial site updates with it.

 This situation led to duct-taping the line into the jack.

 Amy’s desk was a coffee table propped up on four coffee cans.
 Conference calls were done from the driveway in her car- the only place that was quiet, air-conditioned and had good cell signal.
 The neighborhood was rough.
 On any given day, you might hear the sounds of a drunken brawl between neighbors, or the bells on the local ice-cream truck.

 Thankfully, cash flow has improved since then.

-Beginning in 2006, New Leaf began adding other clients to the mix with the addition of best-selling author and life coach, Martha Beck, Apple Co-Founder, Steve Wozniak, pioneering athlete and model, Aimee Mullins, rockstar and Kickstarter phenom, Amanda Palmer – and most recently, personal disruption pioneer and author, Whitney Johnson and confidential CEO advisor and author, Saj-nicole Joni.
+Beginning in 2006, New Leaf began adding other clients to the mix with the addition of best-selling author and life coach, Martha Beck, Apple Co-Founder, Steve Wozniak, pioneering athlete, actor and model, Aimee Mullins, rockstar and Kickstarter phenom, Amanda Palmer and conscious capitalism pioneer, Blake Mycoskie.

-Amy is a native of Bangor, Maine and is 1994 summa cum laude graduate of Babson College in Wellesley, Massachusetts with a Bachelor of Science degree with concentrations in women’s studies and entrepreneurship.
+Amy is a native of Bangor (Orono), Maine and is 1994 summa cum laude graduate of Babson College in Wellesley, Massachusetts with a Bachelor of Science degree with concentrations in women’s studies and entrepreneurship.

 The Gray-Wilson family resides on the north shore of Massachusetts with their son, Cooper, and their rescued pit bull, Pilot.